ErcBunny/hugo-github-page/content/post/omnihex/index.md

 1. A package for generating trajectories in MPC framework and visualizing `TrajectorySetpoint_PubSubTopic`.
 2. Visualization is implemented in `rviz_translator.cpp`

+## adaptive_mpc

+1. Input topic: `/StateReferenceOcp`, horizon 1s, 20 + 1 nodes

+2. Outputs wrench setpoint

+3. Switches and flags:

+   * `/RunMpc`: should be published once every time you wish to change the status of `run_mpc_`.
+It is switched to false if a solver reset has occurred.

 ## PX4 Tools and Miscellaneous

 1. Set the correct URL in `.gitmodules`.